 Under these amendments vendors and buyers of strata lots may have greater protection where developers have been misleading or failed to lodge a building bond on time.

 The NSW Government is also considering making changes to Part 8 of the Strata Schemes Management Regulation 2016, however the draft amendments have not yet been made available for public release.

-Contact Peter McNamara at Clark McNamara Lawyers for more information about the Strata Building Bond Scheme.
+Contact Peter McNamara at CML Lawyers for more information about the Strata Building Bond Scheme.